The Huffencooper Guide to New Orleans

 For a cheap, high-quality meal, pop into Verti Marte on Royale Street.
 It's a convenience store with a counter in the back for excellent take-out.
 Good wine selection and also handy for snacks and essentials.
 Be aware, it’s cash only.

 For old-school, traditional dining in the Quarter try Galatoire's.
 Although it's on Bourbon Street right about where it starts to get rowdy, inside it's quiet, cheerful and miles away from the debauchery outside.
 It reminds Andrew a little of an old-fashioned ice cream parlor — lots of brass and mirrors and bright lighting.
-We love the turtle soup with sherry.
+We loved the turtle soup with sherry.
 Dress is business casual, and men are required to wear a sportcoat to dinner.

 Outside the Quarter